Share on your favorite

 Mysterious - Mysterious techniques.
 Strange techniques.

-血 means "blood, vital fluid."
+血 means "blood, lineage, passion."

 Vigor - A strong and enthusiastic spirit.